Durbanville Nature Reserve

 021 979 0060 durbanville.naturereserve@capetown.gov.za

-Durbanville Nature Reserve comprises of endangered Swartland shale renosterveld and Cape Flats sand fynbos.
+Durbanville Nature Reserve comprises endangered Swartland shale renosterveld and Cape Flats sand fynbos.

 The six-hectare reserve has about 241 plant species, three endemic to Cape Town and six threatened with extinction.
 The animal species include birds, mammals, reptiles, and amphibians.
-Birds found here incude the Cape sugarbird, the lesser double-collared sunbird and Cape spurfowl.
-The small grey mongoose and angulate tortoise as the vulnerable Cape rain frog which can be heard when it rains..
+Birds found here include the Cape sugarbird, the lesser double-collared sunbird and the Cape spurfowl.
+The small grey mongoose and angulate tortoise, as well as the vulnerable Cape rain frog, can be heard when it rains..

 The reserve has a range of activities and facilities.
 There are some wheelchair-friendly pathways.Picnic sites are located at the main entrance and the southern section of the reserve.Durbanville Nature Reserve